ugurcany/steam-api/README.md

 ## SteamAPI - {under development}

-Java library for searching and retrieving game info from [*Steam*](http://store.steampowered.com/), the online gaming platform
+A Java library to search and retrieve game info from [*Steam*](http://store.steampowered.com/), the online gaming platform

 **How to use:**
 ```java